account Discovery

 Close and transfer if you want

-You can use the results to close accounts on your own, or use our software to help you transfer the funds into an estate bank account to pay bills and taxes, and ultimately distribute to the heirs.
+When you are ready, use Sunset to contact the banks, email or fax them required documents, and use our software to help you transfer the funds into an FDIC insured estate bank account to pay bills and taxes, and ultimately distribute to heirs.

 $1